 CANADA STOCKS-TSX futures rise on firmer bullion prices

-Investors will be watching out for Canada's September manufacturing activity data, which is due at 09:30 a.m.
+Canada's Ivey Purchasing Managers' Index data for September is due at 10:00 a.m.
 ET.

 ANALYST RESEARCH HIGHLIGHTS RCH/CA

-Dye & Durham Ltd DND.TO: Canaccord Genuity raises price target to C$28 from C$18
+Autocanada Inc ACQ.TO: Canaccord Genuity raises target price to C$22 from C$18

-Parkland Corp PKI.TO: ATB Capital Markets raises price target to C$44 from C$42
+TFI International Inc TFII.TO: National Bank of Canada raises PT to C$68 from C$66

 COMMODITIES AT 7:00 a.m.
 ET